lbryio/lbry.com/content/bounty/modified-block-explorer.md

 This explorer is a fork of Iquidus Explorer and is [on Github](https://github.com/lbryio/lbry-explorer).

-Iquidus explorer is great, but does not currently support LBRY specific operations.
+Iquidus Explorer is great, but does not currently support LBRY specific operations.

 The explorer should be modified to: